Last Updated on

 If you often head out for walks in the dark, you’ll appreciate the reflective strips meaning you and your dog can stay safe at all times and whatever the lighting conditions.

-For the optimum combination of comfort and control, this Ruffwear model is a strong contender for the best dog harness of 2018.
+For the optimum combination of comfort and control, this Ruffwear model is a strong contender for the best dog harness.

 Check out the advantages and drawbacks before we serve up our verdict and round out these reviews…

 If you have a more fluid budget and you want a tough, no-nonsense dog harness ideal for pullers, this Ruffwear All-Day Adventure model merits a place on any shortlist.

 For anyone who enjoys active and vigorous sessions outside, the stability of this harness makes it well worth popping on your shortlist.
 Even if your dog is willful and tends to pull, the Ruffwear will keep him in check.

 Last but by no means least in our dog harness reviews is another soft and supportive model, this time from Puppia.

 As with our other 2 options, you’ll enjoy a wealth of choice on the color front.
 With 12 different designs across the whole palette, there’s something for everyone here.
 Not everyone wants a drab and dreary harness and Puppia has addressed that desire for a shot of color in fine style.

 Sizing is equally flexible.
 XS caters for puppies or diminutive breeds like Chihuahuas or Maltese.
 This smallest harness works well for neck sizes of 7 ½ inches and chest girths of up to 13 inches.
 If you’ve got a hulking pit bull or a Lab, though, the XXL should be ideal for restraining him without any discomfort.